christiscarborough/gmrender-resurrect-debian/README.md

     cd gmrender-resurrect
     debbuild -uc -us

+Note that the unpack script copies files from /debian into the build directory (gmrender-resurrect).
+The build directory is not kept in CVS, and files in that directory should not be edited directly.
+Rerun *unpack-source* after changing files in /debian.
+If files in /debian have been deleted, it will be necessary to run *clean-repo* then *unpack-source*.

 To clean up, ensure you have commited any changees to your local repository, and then, again in the base directory:

     ./clean-repo